 1.2.17.
 Air Force District of Washington (AFDW).
-Processes nominations for USAF members assigned to DoD or joint activities, or other federal agencies, when approval authority has not been delegated (refer to Table 2.2 in DAFI 36-2803).
+Processes nominations for United States Air Force (USAF) members originating from DoD and its agencies, the Joint Staff, joint and unified commands or units, United States Space Force (USSF) at HAF, and federal agencies outside of DoD.
+This responsibility includes nominations for personal military decorations where approval authority has not been delegated (refer to Table 2.2 in DAFI 36-2803).